jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 ## Getting Started

-The first thing you'll need to do, is get your local environment setup so that you can add/change content and make sure it looks right, before raising a Pull Request.
+The first thing you'll need to do is get your local environment setup, so that you can add/change content and make sure it looks right before raising a Pull Request.

 We'll go through each step below, but here's what you need to get started: